Azure/azure-devops-utils/spinnaker/copy_kube_config/README.md

 # Copy kubeconfig file

-Progamatically copies a kubeconfig file from an Azure Container Service Kubernetes cluster to a Spinnaker machine.
+Programatically copies a kubeconfig file from an Azure Container Service Kubernetes cluster to a Spinnaker machine.

 >**Note:** This script is only intended for use when copying the kubeconfig programatically with a Service Principal (aka when you do not have access to the ssh private key).
 If you want to do this manually, you can simply use 'scp'.